Chase Sapphire Reserve® Credit Card Benefits & Review (Is it Worth it in September 2023?)

 Chase Sapphire Reserve Rideshare & Car Rental Benefits

 Car rentals and rideshare services are an essential part of travel these days.
 The Chase Sapphire Reserve shines in this area and offers an assortment of benefits and ways to save.

-With the free Lyft Pink membership and 10x Ultimate Rewards points on Lyft rides through March of 2022, Chase is making it difficult for Sapphire Reserve cardholders to use Uber.
+With the 10x Ultimate Rewards points on Lyft rides through March of 2025, Chase is making it difficult for Sapphire Reserve cardholders to use Uber.
 Usually, cardholders earn 3x points on Lyft rides since it codes as travel.
 Cardholders continue to earn 3x points on Uber and other rideshare services, but Lyft is the clear winner here.

 The value of this benefit is going to depend on how often you use rideshare services.
 Those living in urban areas should see a much greater benefit than those living in more rural areas.

 Additionally, cardholders are eligible for two years of Lyft Pink when activated by Dec 31, 2024.

 If possible, we highly recommend using Lyft over Uber if you have the Chase Sapphire Reserve.
 Not only will you get better prices with Lyft, but you will also earn 10x points instead of 3x with Uber.